Wrelks-Quantum/wrelks.github.io/_initialization/1 qiskit.md

     from qiskit_textbook.games import hello_quantum

-if it returns a blank output then you have successfuly installed the qiskit textbook library!
+if it returns a blank output then you have successfully installed the qiskit textbook library!

 <div class="card">
   <div class="card__image">